Ernesto Díaz González

-Ernesto Ramón Díaz González (1939-2025) (in Spanish) was a Puerto Rican sportscaster who has worked since 1962 on Puerto Rican television.
+Ernesto Ramón Díaz González (1939-2025) was a Puerto Rican sportscaster who has worked since 1962 on Puerto Rican television.
 Díaz González has narrated various sports such as baseball and boxing, but he is better known for his narration of BSN and Puerto Rican men's national team basketball games.
 Ernesto Díaz González is also known by the Puerto Rican public as "Ernestito".

 Biography

 Ernesto Diaz Gonzalez born in Río Piedras, Puerto Rico grew up as a fan of cockfighting.
 His father took him to watch cockfights at a local cockfighting arena when he was about 11 or 12 years old.
 Later, Diaz Gonzalez attended university, where he began learning some phrases that he would later use during basketball game transmissions.

 By 1980, Diaz Gonzalez had been hired as a special-events sportscaster by Telemundo Puerto Rico, which had Junior Abrams as their main sportscaster and sports news reporter.
 In 1985, Diaz Gonzalez moved to Telemundo Puerto Rico's rival station canal 4.

 By 1986, Díaz González was also the president of the Metros de San Juan of the Roberto Clemente Professional Baseball League.